pipejesus/wordpress-growkit/README.md

 # Wordpress Growkit

-A simple growkit for an amazing adventure in the Wordpressland :-)
+A special starter theme for special kind of developers, featuring super fast SASS/SCSS compilation using LibSass, custom options page and tools for creating the site right from the scratch.
+It has no predefined style and no layout.
+Instead, it bundles such things like Susy, Compass's Vertical Rhythm mixins and Modular Scale to let you build what you really want - if you like those tools like me, that is.

 INSTALLATION
 ---

-Clone this repository to your /wp-content/themes/ Wordpress directory then run:
+Clone this repository to your `/wp-content/themes/` directory then run:

 ~~~~
 npm install